tonaljs/tonal/docs/migration-guide.md

 For this reason **optional** partial application are not possible in v3.
 Most of the functions needs all parameters to execute.

-However, there are some execptions to make the API easier to use.
+However, there are some exceptions to make the API easier to use.
 In that cases, partial application is obligatory:

 ```js
 // valid in v2 and v3